What Is Sciatica: Symptoms, Causes, & Treatment

 • Trauma or Injury: Injuries such as falls, car accidents, or sports-related incidents can damage the spine or surrounding tissues, leading to sciatic nerve compression.

-Preventing sciatica involves lifestyle modifications and specific exercises.
-These measures can strengthen your back and reduce the risk of sciatica.
+Preventing this painful condition involves lifestyle modifications and specific exercises.
+These measures can strengthen your back and reduce your risk.

 Preventions: